jistjoalal/resource-share/README.md

 - <s>file upload/download</s>
   - s3 bucket: info in `env` file (gitignored)
   - using edgee:slingshot meteor pkg
-  - get working for right filetypes
+  - <s>get working for right filetypes (doc, ppt, etc.)</s>
+    - need some indication to what types are allowed
+    - ask/research/think about what else we need on whitelist
   - 'Submit Resource' form should toggle b/w URL and file
     - right now just ignores url if file is specified
   - progress bar better than spinner?